-Armstrong's 'underdog' road to WRC fight
+Armstrong's 'underdog' road to Junior WRC fight

 "It's hard not to think about the end goal, it's always in the back of my mind."

-Armstrong has competed in Spain on three previous occasions and with many fans travelling from Ireland the UK, he says it's "it's almost a home rally for me."
+Armstrong has competed in Spain on three previous occasions and with many fans travelling from Ireland and the UK, he says it's "it's almost a home rally for me".

 "It should suit me but I need to work really hard.
 You can take it for granted having previous experience of an event and that can make you lazy," he added.